 At the site level or the network level, if you’ve got many sites (we work with many large publishers), we give you an on-demand content inventory and audit and all the value that goes along with that.
 And it’s all personalized.
 So we’re the only in-market application that can tell you how hard it will be to rank for a topic.
 Not just how hard it is, cause that’s not valuable to me.

 Suppose I have a brand new website and write the best review of the new iPhone ever.
 I have no chance of getting any traffic from the market, but I’ve seen that.
 I go write that article and win.
 Market Muse answers the question of why behind that dynamic.
 So Pam, if you go write sales enablement tactics for first-year BDRs, it’s going to rank.

 Pam Didner: Your platform or you are tools can identify some of the gaps

 Jeff Coyle: Areas of opportunity as well.

-Pam Didner: That’s what I call it a niche, but you say “areas for opportunities.”
+Pam Didner: That’s what I call a niche, but you say “areas for opportunities.”
 I like that term much better.

 So we tell a story of what that true user intent profile is and everywhere you’ve done it everywhere you haven’t.
 Where are you the most important pages to lean into for links, uh, to point new pages to, what are your, um, your risk areas?
 So we, this is a big area for us.
 It’s a risk.

-Jeff Coyle: Any level of specificity, even networks we can say like we tell our publisher – if you’re going to write an article about this TV show, right?
+Jeff Coyle: Any level of specificity, even networks we can say like we tell our publisher if you’re writing an article about this TV show, right?
 And you’re going to write about the actors on the TV show.
 You put that over here, and if you’re going to write about ways to stream it, you know, put that over on the other side, right?
 So we can even get into that level of detail.
 We set guidelines for content.
 We set guardrails for intent.
 We build a topic model.
 The next step is obviously to start to build out drafts.